genepattern/ABasicModule/after_you_are_happy_with_your_code_READ_THIS_LIKE_NOW.md

 17. Install your module from repository (you may need to be a GP Admin for this) If you are doing a release (Note: the very first time you go through this, you probably want to do a release of the module to have version 1.x out there):
   - Choose the prod repository
-  If you are doping a pre-release:
+  If you are doing a pre-release:
   - Copy the zip file from the beta repository to the prod repository **LINK TO THIS REPOSITORY IS MISSING FROM THIS DOC**

   **In general you want to do pre-releases, test using the Jenkins project "Single_Module_Test"**